 Class Representative – Dick Weathermon

-Robert Baird died on July 6.
-He received his master’s degree from Purdue University in 1957.
-He served for 37 years in the military as a commander in the naval aviation division and retired in February 2006 from Nielsen Media Research.
-Bob was also a member of the Chemical Engineering Society, the U.S. Naval Association and Redeemer Lutheran Church in Englewood, Fla.
+Robert Baird died July 6.
+After graduating from PLC, he received his master’s degree from Purdue University in 1957.
+He retired in February 2006 from Nielsen Media Research.
+He served for 37 years in the military as a commander in the Naval Aviation Division.
+He was a member of the Chemical Engineering Society, the U.S. Naval Association and Redeemer Lutheran Church.
 Survivors include his wife of 54 years, Dolores; sons, Andrew and Robb; daughters, Marcia Schuur and Andrea Powner; 14 grandchildren and a great-grandchild.

 Class Representatives – Naomi (Roe) Nothstein and Carol (Schuler) Karwoski